SDG&E earns 'climate action leader' distinction from California Environmental Registry

 In 2003, SDG&E voluntarily joined the non-profit California Climate Action Registry.
 The goal of the Registry is to establish a statewide inventory of emissions of the six greenhouse gases considered to impact global warming.
 The inventory and certification process is complex.
 Data must be gathered from, among other things, every company operation, most vehicles, every engine and every building.
 All the data must be verifiable.

 Over the years, SDG&E has earned a number of honors for environmental stewardship.
 The utility garnered U.S. Environmental Protection Agency awards for its outstanding contribution to energy efficiency and environmental education.
-Over the last 15 years, SDG&E has invested $485 million in energy efficiency – more than $34 million last year – to help customers save more than 2.9 million megawatt hours of electricity – enough to power some 482,000 homes for a year.
+Over the last 15 years, SDG&E has invested $485 million in energy efficiency – over $82 million last year.
+During the 15-year period, its energy-efficiency programs have helped customers save more than 2.9 million megawatt hours of electricity – enough to power some 482,000 homes for a year.

-SDG&E is expanding its procurement of environmentally friendly power generated from renewable energy sources – solar, wind, hydro, biomass and biogas.
+SDG&E is expanding its environmentally friendly electricity generated from renewable energy sources – solar, wind, hydro, biomass, and biogas.
 This is in alignment with California’s goal for the state’s major utilities to tap renewable energy to meet 20 percent of electric demand by 2010.

 “Renewable energy helps us meet the state’s goal while providing environmental and economic benefits to our customers,” said Lane.